DistributedSystemsProject/MobileApp/README.md

 # Mobile App

-This is the React-Native cross-platform (Android and iOS) mobile application for locking/unlocking an Arduino Device through Bluetooth
+This is the React-Native cross-platform (Android and iOS) mobile application for locking/unlocking an Arduino Device through Bluetooth.

+The app works with both versions of the Server/Device (master and ecc branch, according to the selected cryptography system).

 # Requirements